Skip to main content

 Call Us If You Experience:

-• Severe pain that worsens after the third day or doesn't respond to medication
+• Severe pain that gets worse after day 3 or does not respond to medication

 • Swelling inside or outside the mouth